halnasri/nlohmann_json/.dotstop_extensions/README.md

 ## TimeVaryingWebReference

-This reference type is intended for websites whose content evolves constantly, making a static WebContentReference unsuitable, while still letting the state of the project at the time of an update influence trustability.
-For example, https://github.com/nlohmann/json/pulse/monthly can be used to demonstrate that nlohmann/json is up to the most recent version under active development.
-The content of a TimeVaryingWebReference is determined by a changelog file in this repository.
-By default, this is ChangeLog.md, which mirrors the upstream changelog of nlohmann/json.
+Use this reference when the content of a site changes continuously, but you want the trustability of your report to depend on the project’s state in your repository.
+The content for hashing is the changelog file from this repository prefixed with the URL.
+For example, https://github.com/nlohmann/json/pulse/monthly can be used to demonstrate that `nlohmann/json` is up to the most recent version under active development.
+The content of a `TimeVaryingWebReference` is determined by a changelog file in this repository.
+By default, this is `ChangeLog.md`, which mirrors the upstream changelog of `nlohmann/json`.

-Whenever using the WebReference for a statement, it is recommended to create a corresponding http_response_time validator to automatically verify that the website is indeed available.
+As with WebReference, consider an https_response_time validator to check reachability of the URL if needed.

 Important clarifications:

-The system checks the ChangeLog.md within our own repository.
+The system checks the `ChangeLog.md` within our own repository.
 It does not read or rely on external changelogs or any files in external repositories.
-Whenever nlohmann/json publishes a new release/patch and we integrate it into our repository, our ChangeLog.md will be updated accordingly (since we mirror upstream changes).
+Whenever `nlohmann/json` publishes a new release/patch and we integrate it into our repository, our `ChangeLog.md` will be updated accordingly (since we mirror upstream changes).
 Any change to this changelog will automatically set the review_status of all TimeVaryingWebReferences to unreviewed, meaning they are invalidated and must be re-reviewed.
-The changelog argument defaults to "ChangeLog.md", which is the correct path to the changelog in this repo.
+The changelog argument defaults to `ChangeLog.md`, which is the correct path to the changelog in this repo.
 You only need to specify the changelog argument if the file is moved or renamed.
-An example of the complete configuration for TimeVaryingWebReference (overriding the changelog path) is:
+An example of the complete configuration for `TimeVaryingWebReference` (overriding the changelog path) is:

 ---